Last updated on August 2nd, 2022

 - Fennel is also seen to interact with certain drugs like estrogen pills and certain cancer medicines, thus it is better to discuss with a healthcare provider prior to utilizing high doses in supplement, essential oil, or extract form.

 Both the appetizing, crusty bulb and aromatic seeds of the saunf plant are greatly nutritious and may provide plenty of remarkable health benefits.
-Adding fennel to diet helps in improving heart health, lowering inflammation, suppressing appetite, and even offering powerful anticancer effects.
-The uses of saunf are many, fennel is constituted with good antibacterial properties and helps in improving mental health, relieving menopausal signs, and lowering inflammation.
+Adding fennel to the diet helps in improving heart health, lowering inflammation, suppressing appetite, and even offering powerful anticancer effects.
+Fennel is constituted with good antibacterial properties and helps in improving mental health, relieving menopausal signs, and lowering inflammation.

 Is saunf bad for kidney functioning?